jheising/stonks.js/README.md

   # 📈 stonks.js

-  A modern, web-based backtesting platform for stock trading strategies.
+  A modern, web-based backtesting platform for stock and crypto trading strategies.
 Build, test, and analyze your trading algorithms with real market data from Alpaca Markets.

 ### 🌐 [Try the Live Demo →](https://jheising.github.io/stonks.js)